BravesDevs/BravesDevs/README.md

 # 💫 About Me:
-Currently, I am employed as a Backend Engineer at WotNot.io, where my primary focus is on a healthcare project.
-My responsibilities include investigating and implementing technologies such as NestJS, GraphQL, MSSQL, and Docker.
-Additionally, I am accountable for the integration and management of Azure Healthcare and storage services within the project.
+In my previous role, I was employed full-time as a Backend Software Engineer, and I am actively pursuing opportunities to expand my skill set by delving into Machine Learning and DevOps in my personal time.
+I continue to develop a strong working knowledge of tech stacks, specifically in JavaScript and Python, and I am becoming increasingly familiar with several frameworks, such as Flask, Express, NestJS, and NodeJS.
+As a lifelong learner, I constantly added new skills to my repertoire, and I was always eager to connect with other software engineers around the world.
+Therefore, please feel free to reach out and connect!

 ## 🌐 Socials: